lukehsiao/netlify-ddns-rs/README.md

                                    values: IPV4, IPV6]
-    -s, --subdomain <subdomain>    The subdomain segment for the DNS record [default: www] -t, --token <token>            Your Netlify personal access token [env: NETLIFY_TOKEN=]
+    -s, --subdomain <subdomain>    The subdomain segment for the DNS record [default: www] -t, --token <token>            Your Netlify personal access token [env: NETLIFY_TOKEN=] --ttl <ttl>                The TTL value in seconds to set with the record [default: 3600]
 ```

 ## Related